The Rhythmic Tunes Of Hornbill Music Festival

 Photo: Jackpluto / Wikimedia Commons

 Dimapur, Nagaland’s largest city and commercial centre, plays a crucial role in the Hornbill Music Festival by hosting pre-festival events and smaller concerts.
-These gatherings serve as a prelude to the main festival, featuring local bands and emerging artists.
-The events provide a vital platform for Nagaland’s thriving music scene, allowing up-and-coming talents to showcase their skills.
-Dimapur’s urban energy and evolving cultural landscape offer festival-goers a different perspective on Naga music and arts, contrasting with the more traditional settings of other festival venues.
+These gatherings feature local bands and emerging artists, providing a vital platform for Nagaland’s thriving music scene.
+Beyond the festival, there are plenty of places to visit in Dimapur, from historical sites to vibrant local markets, offering a rich cultural experience.
+Festival-goers can also enjoy various things to do in Dimapur, exploring urban energy, contemporary arts, and Naga traditions, which provide a unique contrast to the more traditional settings of other festival venues.

 Timings: Events usually take place in the weeks leading up to the main festival